weathermaker/bundyfx.github.io/_posts/2016-11-26-getting-to-know-consul.md

 Consul comes with a slew of commands that agent's can execute.
 You can get a full breakdown by just typing in `consul` or more detailed help by calling the exact command `consul members -?`

-Another example using `consul exec`
+A basic example using `consul exec`:

 `consul exec echo 'hi from $(hostname)'`